-Earlier this month, the school board’s ethics panel cleared Hornsby of any ethical wrongdoing in the matter, but the decision did little to persuade company executives from calling for Lally’s ouster.
+Earlier in December, the school board’s ethics panel cleared Hornsby of any ethical wrongdoing in the matter, but the decision did little to persuade company executives from calling for Lally’s ouster.

 “Although we are disappointed and saddened by this development, we take our code of conduct very seriously and believe we have expeditiously addressed this event,” said LeapFrog Enterprises Chief Executive Officer Tom Kalinske in a statement.
 “We remain committed to the vision of LeapFrog SchoolHouse and have taken actions to reinforce the division’s solid reputation in the education industry.”

 At press time, it remained unclear how much Lally knew about Hornsby’s relationship with Owens and what role, if any, he played in attempting to cover up ethical violations on behalf of the company during negotiations.

 LeapFrog did not immediately respond to telephone calls from an eSchool News reporter, but LeapFrog spokeswoman Cherie Stewart told The Sun on Dec.
 14 that the company would not comment on the details of the investigation while it is still ongoing.
 The company also did not say whether any disciplinary action would be taken against Owens or the saleswoman who received a commission from the deal, according to the paper.